xenforo-ltd/docs/docs/macos-dev.md

 # install php 8.0
 brew install shivammathur/php/php@8.0;
 pecl install xdebug;
-# this command fails with PHP 8.0 a the time of writing
+# this command fails with PHP 8.0 at the time of writing
 printf "\n" | pecl install imagick;

 # start and setup mariadb